dombarter/dombarter.github.io/content/projects/hexos.md

 ### Login Page

 Customers could login and sign up via our secure login and register pages.
-We also had forgot password functionality that would sent out a reset password link with a 24 hour expiry.
+We also had forgot password functionality that would send out a reset password link with a 24 hour expiry.

 ![Login page](/images/heatmaps-by-hexos/login.png)